Amy Yasbeck: Early life

-She spent her primary and secondary years at two different Catholic schools: Summit Country Day School and Ursuline Academy.
-She then enrolled in the theater program at the University of Detroit, but didn't graduate.
+Yasbeck spent her primary and secondary years at two different Catholic schools: Summit Country Day School and Ursuline Academy.
+She then enrolled in the theater program at the University of Detroit but did not graduate, leaving to pursue her acting career in New York City in 1983.
 In 1983, after the deaths of both of her parents, her father from a heart attack and her mother from emphysema, Yasbeck moved to New York City.